 So bedrest.
 Certainly not the worst thing that’s ever happened to me, but definitely one of the strangest.
 Picking up my children, bending over to pull a roast out of the oven, and even walking up the stairs to tuck little people into their beds is no longer okay.
 I have spent a week’s worth of days sitting at my desk catching up on paperwork, laying on the couch entirely bored by the drama on overshare on social media, and watching movies with my TV zombie children.
 It turns out that bedrest can be kinda hard on Moms but awesome for kids who are lobbying for one more episode of PJ Masks.

 But there is an entirely wonderful side to all of this too.
 Bedrest is just about the only thing that could force me to slow down.
 That means more snuggling, more bedtime story reading, more occasional catnaps, more stillness.
-I’m not great at sitting still and this bit of time has served as a little calm and reflection before the proverbial storm of a third child.
+I’m not great at sitting still, and this bit of time has served as a little calm.
 Moreso than that, I’m reminded for the millioneth time of what wonderful community and friends we have here in Selma, AL. People come out of the woodwork to help when they find out you’re down for the count, and while I’m certainly not an invalid in need of 24-hr care, it’s heart-filling to know that people are willing and wanting to serve you.
 Needless to say, I’ve got lots of reasons for gratitude this week.
 Gratitude for time, gratitude for friends, and gratitude for this brown sugar buttermilk tart.

 Let me give you the 411 on this treat that I’m sharing with my friends at Kerrygold.
 This is a no-bake cream tart situation featuring a salty graham cracker crust, a stovetop custard filling, and a tangy 2-ingredient fruit topping that can accompany any array of seasonal fruit that you may find in your fridge this month.
 It’s a make-ahead, fit for a crowd type of dessert that can be adapted to suit your preferences, and the flavors, while fairly simple and straight-forward, are comforting and fresh all at the same time.